Ghana Country Commercial Guide

 Last published date:

-Ghana aspires to industrialize, modernize its agriculture, and provide economic opportunities for its growing population.
+Ghana seeks to industrialize and modernize its agriculture, which will provide economic opportunities for its growing population.
 One of the key constraints to this vision is the inconsistent and expensive supply of electric power, and the energy sector’s significant financial deficit.

 • Access to financing remains a significant challenge for local companies.
-Commercial bank rates average 32 percent.
-Government debt remains high, at 88 percent of GDP (end of 2022), and domestic revenue mobilization remains a challenge.
+Commercial bank rates average above 25%.

 • Exporters to Ghana without attractive financing options will find themselves at a disadvantage.

-• U.S. companies can also expect significant competition from companies from China, India, EU Member States, the United Kingdom, Korea, Israel, Turkey South Africa, and elsewhere.
-Because of historical connections to Europe and geographic proximity, European companies benefit from well-established business connections in Ghana and receive tariff preferences under bilateral trade agreements.
-However, U.S. firms compete effectively across key sectors.
+• U.S. companies can also expect significant competition from companies from China, India, EU Member States, the United Kingdom, Korea, Israel, Turkey, South Africa, and elsewhere.
+Because of historical connections to Europe and geographic proximity, European Union and United Kingdom companies benefit from well-established business connections in Ghana and receive tariff preferences under bilateral trade agreements.
+Despite these challenges, U.S. firms compete effectively across key sectors.

 • Ghanaian buyers are price sensitive and thus, while U.S. products and services are perceived as high quality, durable and state-of-the art, cheaper (often Chinese) products are sometimes purchased for cost reasons.
 Although new U.S. equipment is bought by Ghanaian companies, re-conditioned U.S. goods (e.g., vehicles and equipment) have been successful in the Ghanaian market.